-Of the different types of citrus, sweet oranges are thought to have arisen in India and trifoliate oranges and mandarins in China.
-Acid citrus varieties most likely derived in Malaysia.
+Of the different types of citrus, sweet oranges are thought to have arisen in India, and trifoliate oranges and mandarins in China.
+Acid citrus varieties are most likely derived in Malaysia.

-The father of Botany, Theophrastus, classified citrus with apple as Malus medica or Malus persicum along with a taxonomic description of citron in 310 BC.
-Around the time of Christ’s birth, the term “citrus” was erroneously a mispronunciation of the Greek word for cedar cones, ‘Kedros’ or ‘Callistris,’ the name for the sandalwood tree.
+The father of botany, Theophrastus, classified citrus as Malus medica or Malus persicum along with a taxonomic description of citron in 310 BC.
+Around the time of Christ’s birth, the term “citrus” was erroneously a mispronunciation of the Greek word for cedar cones, ‘Kedros’ or ‘Callistris’, the name for the sandalwood tree.

 Citrus Growing Requirements

 None of the citrus tree varieties enjoy wet roots.
 All require excellent drainage and, ideally, sandy loam soil, although citrus can be grown in clay soils if irrigation is managed well.
 While citrus trees tolerate light shade, they will be more productive when grown in full sun.

 Young trees should have suckers pruned out.
 Mature trees need little to no pruning except to remove diseased or damaged limbs.

 Fertilizing citrus trees is important.
 Fertilize young trees with a product that is specifically for citrus trees throughout the growing season.
 Apply the fertilizer in a circle that is 3 feet (just under a meter) in diameter around the tree.
 In the third year of the tree’s life, fertilize 4-5 times per year directly under the tree canopy, all the way to the edge or just a bit beyond.